fusionpoweredsoftware/combination-coherency/README.md

 ## ✍️ Author

-Design, syntax, and structure all created by FusionPoweredSoftware
+Design, syntax, and structure by Fusion Powered Software

 Want to build tools or help test?
 Reach out!

+### 📄 File Extension

+All CC language files use the `.ccl` extension:
+- `example.ccl`
+- `wonderland.ccl`